JYassine/BabylonProject/docs/README.md

 To restart the game, refresh it (F5).
 When getting a game over/winning screen, the prompted button to restart doesn't work correctly.

 The map is generated randomly, so if by any chance you happen to start the game stuck in a sea stack, refresh it lol

+Taking a gate before the SFX from the previous one ended will loop the sound D: